 Existing feedlot infrastructure includes a manure-processing pit and associated feedlot-operations structures, compost stockpile area, and feedlot effluent collection ponds.
+In anticipation of the upcoming project, the operator has ceased operations and will be entitled to relocation benefits under the Uniform Relocation and Acquisition Act of 1970, as amended.
 Decommissioning would follow all conditions of the current CAFO National Pollutant Discharge Elimination System (NPDES) general permit (#01-2016) for the feedlot and effluent pond.
 Oregon Department of Agriculture (ODA) would develop an Animal Waste Management Plan setting forth the parameters for the safe disposal of manure and other solids from the feedlot site.
 Consistent with this plan, manure and soils from the site would be removed and some manure may be sold by the landowner as fertilizer or applied onsite; or alternatively, sent for disposal at a permitted disposal site after testing and approval by ODA.

 This process would begin with feedlot decommissioning: removing manure, all solids to the bare soil to a minimum depth of 24 inches, and cleaning all stormwater conveyance features.
-Removal of most of the manure would occur by the private land owner.
+Removal of most of the manure would occur by the private landowner.
 Manure would be disposed as described above.
 The feedlot effluent collection ponds would be decommissioned, which includes removal of solids, liquids, and sludge within the ponds, removal of a liner if present, processing pit and associated berm, and compost material stockpile areas determined unsuitable for natural riparian soils.
 In addition, the existing feedlot operation buildings and infrastructure would be removed.
 These subsequent removal phases for small buildings, fencing, and the final layer of manure adjacent to the underlying native soil would be disposed of with all materials sent to an approved landfill or similar location consistent with county and state regulations.